QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 ## Short-term thermal energy storage (STTES / BufferTank)
 ![Energy flow of STTES](fig/221028_STTES.svg)

 The short-term energy storage is a simplified model of a cylindrical tank without a detailed simulation of different layers within the storage.
 It can be modelled either as ideally mixed, meaning the whole storage always has the same temperature, or as a ideally stratified storage with two adiabatically separated temperature layers, without any interaction between the two layers.
-Also, a combination of the both models are available.
+Also, a combination of the both models is available.
 Here, a switchpoint is defined as the percentage of the load of the storage where the model switches from ideally stratified to ideally mixed.

 ![Scetch of STTES](fig/221021_STTES_scetch.svg)